 “There.
 You’re done.
 Avoid strenuous activity for a few hours, and, oh yes, try not to get into arguments with any more Nausicaans.
 I’m recharging.”

 Lazily Storm pulled herself up, shaking her blond hair over and about her shoulders as a reflex action.
-She was one of those people who without even thinking about it shaped her behavior to make herself as alluring as possible to the opposite sex.
+She was one of those people who without even thinking about it shaped her behavior to make herself as alluring as possible to those attracted to females.
 There was no denying that she was alluring, with her pale green skin, silken hair, and dark, dark eyes.
 Good limbs too, as the Dabo girl outfit made very obvious.

 Kolana’s recharging station had been installed fairly seamlessly into the infirmary’s decor when she’d been assigned to the station.
 With the ease of one who had done it since she was very young, Kolana undid the back of her uniform jacket and undershirt, and slid back until she felt the energy port snatch onto her.
 She felt a burst of heat in her back, then the first burst of coolness, a very welcome one; she’d overdone it again.
 She really ought to save the endurance tests for their logical times.
 How could she have expected to get here without real problems, if Storm hadn’t provided an excuse for the transport?